 • Another spectacular voting change: a whole new factor is introduced, namely that of 'the rest of the world'.
 In both the semi-finals and the final, the online votes of everyone who does not live in one of the participating countries are bundled into one additional public vote.

-• 2023 is therefore the year of drop outs: North Macedonia, Montenegro and Bulgaria have indicated that they will no longer participate.
+• 2023 was therefore the year of drop outs: North Macedonia, Montenegro and Bulgaria have indicated that they will no longer participate.
 The first two because of costs, the latter stated: 'After analysis it was decided that this program does not present an interest for the broadcaster any longer.'
 This suggests a permanent drop out.

-• The experiment of the last two years in which the backing vocals can be heard on tape, is continued - and is therefore no longer an experiment.
+• The experiment of the last two years in which the backing vocals can be heard on tape, was continued - and is therefore no longer an experiment.
 It remains forbidden to playback on stage.